When you were 21, the guys’ night out was a twice-weekly

 DO bring sugar-free candy to snack on.

 DON’T pull the sugar-free candy out with a flourish and

-DO pull the candies out of your pocket and eat them without incident.
-Hershey's Sugar-Free Mini-Chocolate Bars are easy to pass off as "regular" food.
+DO pull the candies out of your pocket and eat them

-DON’T order the salad -- unless it’s a steak salad.
+DON’T order the salad — unless it’s a steak salad.

 DO order the prime rib.

 DO catch the server away from the group and

 Strategy 4: Suck on a cigar

 If the night calls for barhopping or playing poker, make